 - Final Exam Boss: About 1/4 of the way into the game, you play "Survivor" with Moodock, the one-armed man in the inn.
-You play Canuck, who can move to any square.
-He plays the wizard Tremboyle, who has to move like a knight in chess, and makes a square into a "pit" every time he moves off of it.
-Canuck's objective is to stop Tremboyle from moving, while Tremboyle's is to make every square but two into pits.
+You play Canuk, who can move to any square.
+He plays the wizard Trembyle, who has to move like a knight in chess, and makes a square into a "pit" every time he moves off of it.
+Canuk's objective is to stop Trembyle from moving, while Trembyle's is to make every square but two into pits.
 At the end of the game, you play Survivor again, except this time it's against Morpheus, and the roles are reversed.

 - Guide Dang It: A trend of Zork games and adventure games in general.

 - Heel-Face Turn: Rebecca Snoot punches you in the face and gives you a riddle to solve.
 She will KILL YOU if you get the riddle wrong, but if you get it right she becomes the nicest lady ever and allows you to steal anything you want from her house.